Finland. Turun Seudun Puhdistamo Oy

 A new effluent removal channel will be constructed underground from the WWTP to the harbour, as the capacity of the existing combined sewer is insufficient and leads to system overflows during heavy rainfall.

 The project will separate the wastewater and storm water discharge systems, and thus increase their efficiency.
 It will enable the plant to use its full capacity during downpours and limit the amount of unrefined wastewater discharged into the Baltic Sea.

 The Kakolanmäki WWTP processes wastewater from approximately 300,000 residents as well as industries in the Turku region.
-Its operator, TSP, is a wastewater treatment service provider that is owned by 14 municipalities, with the city of Turku having the largest shareholding.
+Its operator, TSP, is a wastewater treatment service provider that is owned by 14 municipalities, with the city of Turku having the largest shareholding (62.3%).

 The investment is a significant addition to the company’s tangible assets and will secure the supply of water treatment services in the region in periods of heavy rainfall, which are expected to increase over the coming decades.
 Further, it will improve zoning flexibility in urban areas, as insufficient capacity in the underground drainage system would require more surface area to be allocated for storm water management.

-The new effluent removal channel will enable the WWTP to utilise its full water treatment capacity during extreme weather conditions.
+The sufficient effluent removal channel will enable the WWTP to utilize its full water treatment capacity during extreme weather conditions.
 It will reduce overflows of untreated wastewater as well as the nutrient and microbiological load on the environment.

 Moreover, the investment will prevent the systems from flooding in the future, as heavy rainfall is expected to become more frequent and maximum sea levels are estimated to rise.